gkhngkce/SSL-Generator/README.md

 ### Prerequisites

-Project written using C# .Net Framework so you need .Net Framework 4.5.2 or higher
+Project written with C# .Net Framework so you need .Net Framework 4.5.2 or higher

 ### Installing